Mount Kidd Fire Lookout provides spectacular views in Kananaskis Country, Alberta, Canada.

 The view south from Terrace Trail is spectacular.
-At a clearly signed junction, continuing on Terrace Trail South requires a right turn onto good, wide gravel road into forest where clematis-like vines with flowers drape trailside trees for a beautiful spring display.
+At a clearly signed junction, continuing on Terrace Trail South requires a right turn onto good, wide gravel road into forest where clematis-like vines with flowers drape trail-side trees for a beautiful spring display.

-When I exit the forest, the trail travels straight up the steep, grassy, east side of Mount Kidd's north ridge.
+After exiting the forest, the trail travels straight up the steep, grassy, east side of Mount Kidd's north ridge.
 The grade is steep and humbling requiring consistent maintenance of a positive attitude.
-To prevent my heart from exploding, I periodically pause to enjoy the expanding views to the north where Mount Lorette dominates amongst other peaks all the way to Barrier Lake.
+To prevent the heart from exploding, it is necessary to periodically pause and enjoy the expanding views to the north where Mount Lorette dominates other peaks all the way to Barrier Lake.

-The steep trail leads to a spruce and pine forest, towards the top of the ridge, which harbors mounds of snow.
+The steep trail leads to a spruce and pine forest towards the top of the ridge which harbors mounds of snow.
 Mercifully the grade is reduced as the trail leads diagonally to achieve the top of the ridge and intercept the concrete foundations of the abandoned Mount Kidd Lookout.

 Following are a few photos and a 360 degree video taken at the site of the abandoned fire lookout on top of the north ridge of Mount Kidd.

 Perhaps, the highlight of this particular visit, as the spring runoff is fully underway, is the amplified sound of running water from the bowl to the west.
-I can see Coal Mine Scar on Mount Allan, and snow-capped mountains are breathtakingly beautiful, but the sound of hundreds of waterfalls combined with gentle breeze creates a natural extravaganza.
+Coal Mine Scar is clearly on Mount Allan, and snow-capped mountains are breathtakingly beautiful, but the sound of hundreds of waterfalls combined with gentle breeze creates a powerful natural ambiance.
 The effort to get up here was well worth the time and effort.

 The exit from the forest onto the paved portion of Terrace Trail offers outstanding mountain views looming above the Delta Lodge.

-The Mount Kidd Lookout trail is 3.1 KM (1.94 miles) from Kananaskis Village.
+The Mount Kidd Lookout trail is 3.1 KM (1⅞ miles) from Kananaskis Village.
 It seems longer.
 The elevation gain is 579 m (1,900 ft).
 It seems like more.
 The trail is all up or all down so net and gross elevation gain are the same.
 The significant majority of the gain is from Kovach Trail to the top of the north ridge of Mount Kidd.
 Characteristic of any fire lookout, the sweeping vistas easily justify the effort.
-The maximum elevation achieved is 2,105 m (6,905 ft).
+Maximum elevation achieved is 2,105 m (6,905 ft).